AkshayJKulkarni/Bidbrain/README.md

 - **Scalable Architecture**: Designed for async performance and horizontal scaling
 - **Real Value Creation**: Demonstrates the value "Create Real Value" by blending ML intelligence with real-time engineering excellence

+- ## Engineering Focus

+While this project applies machine learning for bid optimization, the primary engineering focus was on building a high-throughput asynchronous backend service.
+The project helped me understand how real-time systems handle concurrent requests, API design, and performance constraints under load.

 ## Setup

 ```bash